lamitay/uls_inversion/README.md

-*This is a final project for a graduate course in AI 4 Healthcare in the Technion.*
+*This is the repo for my final project in the graduate course "Machine Learning 4 Health" in the faculty of Data Science, Technion*

 # Augmenting Lung Ultrasound with Synthetic Data: A Novel Application of Textual Inversion and Denoising Diffusion Probabilistic Models